 Building the Dream

 The Fitch vision was to develop a quiet country lifestyle with a vital and attractive village center, parks, open spaces, recreation, and housing to meet different lifestyles.
 In 1975, Chatham County gave the approval to Fitch Creations to create a Planned Unit Development (PUD).
 The first area of single-family homes, now known as the “Historic District,” was developed in four phases and was completed in the early 1980s.
-Since then, 14 phases have been added.
+Since then, more than 15 additional phases have been added.

-Each time Fitch Creations is ready to develop a new area, it submits plans for layout, construction, and governance that must be approved by the Chatham County Planning Department and County Commissioners.
+Each time Fitch Creations is ready to develop a new area, it submits plans for layout, construction, and governance for approval by the Chatham County Planning Department and County Commissioners.
 All plans must comply with county regulations that were in place at the time that the PUD was approved in 1975.
-Fearrington was initially approved to have a total of 1,602 residential units on 934 acres (not including Henderson Place, which is outside the PUD).
-The PUD has been amended from time to time to include additional neighborhoods such as The Woods and Whitaker Ridge.
-By the end of 2021, approximately 1435 units had been completed.
+Fearrington Village was initially approved to have a total of 1,602 residential units on 934 acres (not including Henderson Place and the Woods, which are outside the PUD).
+The PUD has been amended from time to time to include additional neighborhoods.
+By the end of 2022, approximately 1400 units had been completed.
 An average of 15-25 new homes are added every year.

-The FHA acts as an umbrella Homeowners Association for the entire Village, and is the only HOA to which many single-family homeowners belong.
-Some phases of the development also have Service Groups to meet their needs (see below for more information).
+The FHA acts as an umbrella homeowners association (HOA) for the entire Village, and is the only HOA to which many single-family homeowners belong.
+Some phases of the development also have their own additional HOAs, that we refer to as Service Groups, to meet their needs (see below for more information).

 The retail center continues to be wholly owned by Fitch Creations, which has complete control of the center′s merchants and maintenance.
-It also owns and maintains the central park, the playgrounds, tennis courts and bocce court at the end of Benchmark, the wastewater treatment facility, the Fitch residential compound, some of the paths, and those parts of the Village that are yet to be developed.
-Fitch Creations has its own website, www.fearrington.com.
+Fitch Creations or an affiliated company also owns and maintains Camden Park, the playgrounds, tennis courts and bocce court at the end of Benchmark, the wastewater treatment facility, the Fitch residential compound, some of the paths, and those parts of the Village that are yet to be developed.
+The Fitch Creations website is www.fearrington.com.

 The Fearrington Homeowners Association

-To preserve the qualities that attract us to Fearrington Village, Fitch established the non-profit Fearrington Homeowners Association, Inc. (the FHA) in 1976.
-In 1980, a Board was established to represent residents, while working with Fitch Creations, to protect the vision the Fitches had for the Village.
-The purpose of the Association is to maintain and preserve the common areas, enforce the governing covenants and restrictions, and promote the health, safety and welfare of Village residents.
-For these services, all members pay a nominal annual fee.
+To preserve the qualities that attract us to Fearrington Village, Fitch Creations established the non-profit HOA Fearrington Homeowners Association, Inc. (the FHA) in 1976.
+In 1980, a Board of Directors composed of volunteer residents was established to represent residents.
+The purpose of the FHA is to maintain and preserve its common areas, enforce the governing covenants and restrictions, and promote the health, safety and welfare of Village residents.
+To fund these services, all residents pay a nominal annual fee.

 All homes in Fearrington Village, including those outside the original PUD, are members of the FHA.
 The Gathering Place, four mail kiosks, the Creekwood Nature Trail, and all strips of land between development phases are also under FHA jurisdiction.
 A map of these areas can be found on the FHA website.
 The FHA Board has responsibility for establishing a budget and a reserve fund, collecting dues, maintaining the common areas, receiving complaints, enforcing the terms of the covenants and restrictions, and generally protecting the interests of residents.

 Some important elements of Fearrington Village remain outside the jurisdiction of the FHA.
 In particular, roads in the Village are generally under the jurisdiction and control of State and County authorities, including speed limits, signage and pedestrian crossings, as well as road maintenance and repair.
 The properties and facilities under the control of Fitch Creations and related companies are described above.
-As further described below, Fearrington Cares, the Swim and Croquet Club and the Tennis Association maintain and control their own facilities.
-Members of the Board maintain regular contact with Fitch Creations, Fearrington Cares and other Village organizations and service groups.
+As further described below, Fearrington Cares, the Swim and Croquet Club and the Tennis and Pickleball Association maintain and control their own facilities.
+Members of the FHA Board maintain regular contact with Fitch Creations, Fearrington Cares and other Village organizations and Service Groups.

 What is a Service Group?

-While the FHA Board is responsible for enforcement of the covenants and restrictions governing all parts of the Village, Service Groups manage additional services and requirements for individual communities.
-Residents of those communities pay separate, monthly fees, as outlined in each set of covenants.
+While the FHA Board is responsible for enforcement of the covenants and restrictions governing all parts of the Village, Service Groups manage additional services and requirements, as well as covenants and restrictions, for their individual communities.
+They generally have their own management companies.
+Residents of those communities pay separate, monthly fees to their Service Group, as outlined in each set of covenants.
 See the following table.